ivan-usov-org/bec/docs/source/developer/scans/tutorial_fly_scan_cont_line.md

         self.motor = motor
         self.start = start
         self.stop = stop
+        self.scan_motors = [self.motor]

 ```

 Here, the `**kwargs` parameter allows us to pass additional keyword arguments to the base class.
 This is important as the base class may require additional parameters that we do not need to define in our scan class.
 After initializing the base class (FlyScanBase) using `super().__init__(exp_time=exp_time, relative=relative, **kwargs)`, we store the motor, start, stop, exp_time, and relative parameters as attributes of the scan class.
+Moreover, we define the `scan_motors` attribute as a list containing the motor to be scanned.
+The `scan_motors` attribute is used by the BEC server to determine which motors are involved in the scan and need to be read out for relative scans.

 Let's also add a proper doc string for the users of our scan: